andrew128/andrew128.github.io/_posts/2021-5-30-ProducerConsumer.md

 Data races easily occur if no synchronization techniques are used because the size of the buffer needs to be updated atomically with the production and consumption of data in the buffer.
 If the buffer size update is not thread safe, producers may try to add data to the buffer when it is already full and consumers may try to remove data from the buffer when the buffer is empty.

-We will go over two synchronization primitives, mutexes and condition variables, that can be used in one possible solution to this problem.
+We will go over two synchronization primitives, **mutexes** and **condition variables**, that can be used in one possible solution to this problem.

 ### Mutexes
 Mutexes are a synchronization primitive that prevent data races when multiple threads access the same data structure.